adamredwoods/mood-journal/readme.md

 ## Plan of Action
-* Which graphing chart to use
+* Which graphing chart to use, as I tried several but Plotly seemed to work the best.

 ## Libraries used